VioletStardustXIV/XivGearExport/README.md

 Use `/xivgearexport` (or `/xge`) to export your gear set, and `/xivgearexportconfig` (or `/xgeconfig`, or the config button) to configure the plugin.

 Supports:
+- Endwalker and Shadowbringers relic weapons with selectable stats fully supported
 - Export to edit mode
 - Export to view only mode
 - Optionally opening in browser